super30admin/Trees-5/README.md

 Recursive approach is fine, implicit stack space does not count as extra space for this problem.

-## Problem2 Recover Binary Search Tree(https://leetcode.com/problems/recover-binary-search-tree/)
+## Problem 2 Recover Binary Search Tree(https://leetcode.com/problems/recover-binary-search-tree/)

 Two elements of a binary search tree (BST) are swapped by mistake.